-Jennifer Owen Special Projects Manager City of Fort Bragg 416 N. Franklin Street Fort Bragg, California 95437
+Jennifer Owen, Special Projects Manger City of Fort Bragg 416 N. Franklin Street Fort Bragg, California 95437

-18. INTEGRATION AND AMENDMENT
+20. INTEGRATION AND AMENDMENT

-This Agreement represents the entire and integrated agreement between City and Consultant and supersedes all prior negotiations, representations or agreements, whether written or oral.
-If a discrepancy, disagreement, ambiguity, inconsistency or difference in interpretation of terms arises as to terms or provisions of this Agreement and any Exhibit(s) attached to this Agreement, this Agreement shall control and shall be deemed to reflect the intent of the Parties with respect to the subject matter hereof, except for Exhibit 2, the terms of which shall remain.
+This Agreement represents the entire and integrated agreement between City and Consultant and supersedes all prior negotiations, representations, or agreements between the parties, whether written or oral.
+If a discrepancy, disagreement, ambiguity, inconsistency, or difference in interpretation of terms arises as to terms or provisions of this Agreement and any Exhibit(s) attached to this Agreement, this Agreement shall control and shall be deemed to reflect the intent of the parties with respect to the subject matter hereof, except for Exhibit 2, the terms of which shall remain.
 This Agreement may only be amended by a writing signed by a representative authorized to bind the Consultant and a representative authorized to bind the City.